Mil Mi-24

 The Mil Mi-24 (Миль Ми-24; NATO reporting name: Hind) is a large helicopter gunship, attack helicopter and low-capacity troop transport with room for eight passengers.
 It is produced by Mil Moscow Helicopter Plant and was introduced by the Soviet Air Force in 1972.
-As of 2025, the helicopter is in use with 52 countries.
+As of 2026, the helicopter is used worldwide by 52 countries.

 In NATO circles, the export versions, Mi-25 and Mi-35, are denoted with a letter suffix as "Hind D" and "Hind E".
 Soviet pilots called the Mi-24 the "flying tank" (летающий танк), a term used historically with the famous World War II Soviet Il-2 Shturmovik armored ground attack aircraft.
 Other common unofficial nicknames were "Galina" (or "Galya"), "Crocodile" (Крокодил), due to the helicopter's camouflage scheme, and "Drinking Glass" (Стакан), because of the flat glass plates that surround earlier Mi-24 variants' cockpits.

 Development

 During the early 1960s, it became apparent to Soviet designer Mikhail Mil that the trend towards ever-increasing battlefield mobility would result in the creation of flying infantry fighting vehicles, which could be used to perform both fire support and infantry transport missions.
 The first expression of this concept was a mock-up unveiled in 1966 in the experimental department of the Ministry of Aircraft's factory number 329, where Mil was head designer.
 The mock-up designated V-24 was based on another project, the V-22 utility helicopter, which never flew.
 The V-24 had a central infantry compartment that could hold eight troops sitting back to back, and a set of small wings positioned to the top rear of the passenger cabin, capable of holding up to six missiles or rockets and a twin-barreled GSh-23L cannon fixed to the landing skid.